The Bible calls it the “Kingdom of God”. Jesus taught a lot about it.

 “Realm” appears in both the Hebrew and Greek.
 Jesus taught a spiritual kingdom.
 This is made clear in John, chapter three.
 Jesus answered the ruler of the Jews (Nicodemus) and said, “Most assuredly, I say to you, unless one is born from above (spiritual birth), he cannot see (understand, perceive) the kingdom of God.” (vs.3)

-Here we see that the “mode of entrance” is both “born of water and Spirit”.
+Here we see that the “mode of entrance” is both “born of water” and “born of Spirit”.
 The born of water has to do with the internal washing of the heart (see my posts on “Born of water”).
-It takes a “baptism” of water and a “baptism” of the Holy Ghost (the Holy Spirit) to “enter the kingdom of God”.
+It takes a “baptism” of water, a washing of our sins away, and a “baptism” of the Holy Ghost (the Holy Spirit) to “enter the kingdom of God”.
 Many take only to the few scriptures that say, only “believe”.
 In this chapter, Jesus taught us what must take place to “see” and “enter” the kingdom.
 Then he went on and mentioned “believing” in the remaining verses.
+He mentioned the cross as the means to believe in.

 My definition of the Spiritual Kingdom is, ” the realm of God in which He the Spirit moves and has it’s being (operates).